overbk/royo/README.md

 The `DESTS` and `CONDS` environment variables are container-specific and set in `docker-compose.yaml`.
 Their values are derived from the Royo specification.

-It is very much a write only script.
+`composer.py` is very much a write only script.
 Use with care.

 ## Try it

-Run `python composer.py inflater.royo` in the root of the repository and inspect the contents of `target`.
+Run `python composer.py inflater.royo` in the root of the repository and inspect the generated contents in `target`.
 Run `docker-compose start` in `target` to start all containers.